tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Fees –** How much does the exchange charge for its services?
 ATMs have the highest fees at about 7% per transaction.
 Brokers and P2P exchanges usually charge a flat fee of around 1%.
 Exchanges generally have the lowest fees at about 0.2-0.5% per trade.

-**Payment Method –** How can pay for the bitcoins?
+**Payment Method –** How can you pay for the bitcoins?
 We cover this in depth in the next section.

 ## Payment Methods